DEATH AND THE THERAPIST

 • Examine cultural influences on death, grief, and bereavement, including how disenfranchisement affects the grieving process.

-• Identify counter-transference and understand how personal experiences shape the therapeutic relationship.
+• Address counter-transference and understand how personal experiences shape the therapeutic relationship.

-• Discuss the ways the therapeutic world conceptualizes death and loss and is it a friend or foe to the grieving.
+• Discuss the ways the therapeutic world conceptualizes death and loss; is it a friend or foe to the grieving.

 • Explore the purpose and mechanism of grief as a necessary and natural function of healing.